 This M.S.
 Ed. program offers qualified bilingual students enrollees in the M.S.
 Ed. program in School Psychology the opportunity to complete additional course work and practicum experiences required to be eligible for the Bilingual Education Extension (PPS/ADMIN) to the New York State teaching certificate in School Psychology.
-Students who elect to complete this specialization program receive from faculty in psychology, speech, and language the integrated training in bilingual language development and disorders that enables them to provide school psychological services to children in both monolingual and bilingual settings.
-The additionally required course work focuses more intensively on the theory and practice of bilingual/multicultural education and methods of providing psychological services in the target language.
-Students who successfully complete all of the requirements for the M.S.
-Ed. in School Psychology as well as the additional requirements for the Bilingual Specialization and pass the proficiency examination will be awarded the M.S.
-Ed. in School Psychology degree with a Bilingual Specialization from Pace University and be recommended to New York State for the Bilingual Education Extension (PPS/ADMIN) to the New York State teaching certificate in School Psychology.

-Full-time students must complete program requirements within five years and part-time students within seven years.
-Additional information about the program appears in the New York City Psychology Department's Graduate Catalog.
+Students who elect to complete the Bilingual Specialization receive training that enables them to provide school psychological services to children in both monolingual and bilingual settings.
+Additional course work focuses more intensively on the theory and practice of bilingual/multicultural education and methods of providing psychological services in the target language.
+Students receive integrated training from psychology and speech and language faculty in the area of bilingual language development and disorders.
+Students entering the PsyD program with advanced standing may also obtain the experiences needed to apply for the New York State Bilingual School Psychology certificate.
+Typically this requires enrolling in PSY 750B and PSY 751B in addition to fulfilling the other Bilingual School Psychology Specialization requirements.